defenseunicorns/leapfrogai-backend-vllm/README.md

 # Copy the environment variable file, change this if different params are needed
 cp .env.example .env

+# Copy the config file, change this if different params are needed
+cp config.example.yaml config.yaml

 # Start Model Backend
 make dev
 ```